Permission for works to trees

 - if the tree is in a conservation area

-- if it had a Tree Preservation Order (TPO) attached to it
+- if it has a Tree Preservation Order (TPO) attached to it

-- or if the tree is protected by a planning condition.
+- if the tree is protected by a planning condition.

 Trees in conservation areas